kristinemlarson/gnssrefl/tests/use_cases/use_gls1.md

 <img src="gls1-L1.png" width="500">

-The SNR values for the L2 and L5 frequencies do not meet the quality standards for GNSS reflectometry.
+The peaks in all four qudarants are bunched at ~1.2 meters reflector height (RH).

+This site did not consistently track L2C, so we will not use the L2 data.
+L5 was not tracked.

 ## Measure Snow Accumulation in 2012